DEPARTMENTS & OFFICES >

 6906 University Blvd

 Student Health Services will aid students in obtaining appointments with physicians and dentists in the community.
 Any fees incurred for these services will be the responsibility of the student.
 Allergy injections are administered to students who provide the Student Health Services with specific written physician orders, an injection schedule, and are seen when the doctor is on campus.
-See the Antigen Administration Policy.
+See the Allergy Injections Consent.

 - Depo Provera injections are administered to residential students who provide the Student Health Services with specific written physician orders and the medication.
-Commuter students will be charged $10.00
+Commuter students will be charged $10.00.
+Physician letter.

 - Crutches and canes are available on loan to students when needed.
 If not returned, a fee of $35 will be assessed.